How to Test for Varroa Mites

 Icing Sugar Shake:

-In this video, we demonstrate how you can monitor your colonies with the Icing Sugar Shake Method in order to calculate the level of Varroa mite infestation and determine if it’s necessary to look into treatments.
+In this video, we demonstrate how you can monitor your colonies with the Icing Sugar Shake Method in order to calculate the percentage of varroa mites present and determine if it’s necessary to look into treatments.
 The Icing Sugar Shake Method is widely used because it doesn’t kill your bees, it’s quick, reasonably accurate, and allows for a calculated estimate of mite infestation.

 What you will need: